50 Years Ago: Genesis Release First Single, ‘The Silent Sun’

 Genesis are rightfully regarded as one of the most innovate and eclectic progressive rock bands of all time.
-But — a couple late-era Phil Collins belters aside — they’re not remembered as cookie-cutter pop balladeers.
+But -- a couple late-era Phil Collins belters aside -- they're not remembered as cookie-cutter pop balladeers.
 Timing is everything: On Feb.
-23, 1968, these British lads got off to an awkwardly uncharacteristic start with debut single, “The Silent Sun,” the most saccharine, lightweight ditty in their discography.
+23, 1968, these British lads got off to an awkwardly uncharacteristic start with their debut single, "The Silent Sun," the most saccharine, lightweight ditty in their discography.

 The band's earliest seeds were sewn at Godalming's Charterhouse Boarding School, where the raw, soulful vocal talent of Peter Gabriel impressed pop record producer Jonathan King (who'd also scored a solo hit of his own with 1965's "Everyone's Gone to the Moon").
 Aiming to secure King's approval (and a recording contract), Gabriel and keyboardist Tony Banks whipped together "The Silent Sun," a flowery, piano-driven ballad the band has often pegged as a Bee Gees-styled rip-off.

 Their ploy worked.
 The band's debut studio album, From Genesis to Revelation, was released in 1969 on Decca, though it flopped in magnificent fashion.
 It was a turbulent time for the band, who disapproved of King's heavy use of overdubbed strings and felt smothered by his presence in the studio.
 (Fun fact: It was King who initially suggested the name Genesis, along with the Biblical concept of their debut.)